bashtag/qr-tag-project/README.md

 [@bashtag](https://github.com/bashtag):
 - Led the 3D reconstruction component development using Unreal Engine C++.
 - Implemented Native C++ components for Android and designed UI using Kotlin and XML.
-- Socket communication between components.
+- Established  socket communication between components.
 - Contributed and debugged the Qt server app and the ESP module.

 [@ardac67](https://github.com/ardac67):
-- Led the Qt Server module
+- Led the development of the Qt Server module
 - Led the ESP module
-- Socket communication between components.
+- Established socket communication between components.
-- Gathering necessary components
+- Procured necessary hardware components

 [@aliasimcoskun](https://github.com/aliasimcoskun):
-- Owner of the QR Tag idea.
-(Just QR Tag part.
-Not the 3d or other location features.
-These Ideas belong to our professor Prof. Dr. Erkan ZERGEROĞLU)
+- Originated the QR Tag idea (limited to QR Tag functionality; 3D and other location-related features were conceptualized by Prof. Dr. Erkan Zergeroğlu).
-- Front-End redesign part of Mobile Application by using Kotlin (only .xml files for frontend).
+- Redesigned the front-end of the mobile application using Kotlin (limited to XML files for the UI).
-- Editing project video.
+- Edited project video.
-- Creating all required reports of the project.
+- Authored all required project reports.
 - Creating simple website for demo.

-[@alperenduran]:
+@alperenduran:
-- Breadboard Design for ESP module
+- Designed the breadboard for the ESP module.